 You can make this cake up to 2 days in advance to keep at room temperature before icing.
 Or freeze for up to 3 months.

-You can also make the cream cheese frosting a couple days in advance but just know that it will harden in the fridge and it needs to soften before you can use it.
+You can also make the cream cheese frosting a couple days in advance but just know that it will harden in the fridge and it needs to soften at room temperature before you can use it to frost.
+You may have to whip it again in the mixer to fluff it up.

 YES YOU CAN!
 In fact thats how I tested the recipe this time!
 This recipe makes about 18-24 cupcakes depending on size and they are ready after 17-18 minutes.